JoymenR/Know-Your-Neighbourhood/README.md

 ## Spring Boot
-We have finalized spring boot to develop the backend for the Know your neighbourhood application wherein using spring boot we will build all the required functionalities and the API for the application such as registration, login, add store, update store, delete store, and list stores.
+Finalized Spring Boot to develop the backend for the Know your neighbourhood application wherein all the required functionalities and the API for the application such as registration, login, add store, update store, delete store, and list stores will be build using Spring Boot.

 ## React.js
-We have finalized react framework for developing the frontend for our Know your neighbourhood application wherein using react we will develop the required forms, for registration, login and add store.
-We will also develop the frontend to manage the stores and also create the required static pages.
+Finalized React framework for developing the frontend for our Know your neighbourhood application wherein developed the required forms, for registration, login and add store using react.
+Also developed the frontend to manage the stores and also create the required static pages.

 ## Project Screenshots